Tesla Science Center at Wardenclyffe: History

-Early history of the site (1901-1922)
+Early history of the site (1901–1922)

 Tesla's design for Wardenclyffe grew out of his experiments begun in the early 1890s up through his large scale experiments at Colorado Springs in 1899.
 After Tesla returned to New York City from Colorado Springs in 1900 he sought venture capitalists to fund what he thought was revolutionary wireless communication and electric power delivery system using the Earth as the conductor.
 At the end of 1900 he gained the attention of financier J. P. Morgan who agreed to fund a pilot project based on Tesla's theories capable of transmitting messages, telephony, and even facsimile images across the Atlantic to England and to ships at sea.
-Morgan was to receive a controlling share in the company as well as half of all the patent income.
+Morgan was to receive a controlling share in the company as well as half of the patent income.
 Tesla's decision in July 1901 to scale up the facility and add his ideas of wireless power transmission to better compete with Guglielmo Marconi's new radio based telegraph system was met with Morgan's refusal to fund the changes.
 Wardenclyffe construction started towards the end of 1901 and continued for the next 3 years.

 Tesla built his "wireless plant" on a cleared section of land outside Shoreham on Long Island Sound, part of a 200 acre plot purchased from land developer James S. Warden who was building a resort community known as Wardenclyffe-On-Sound.
 The plant included a Stanford White designed 94 by 94 ft brick building, a wood-framed tower 186 ft tall with a 68 ft in diameter "cupola" on top, and a 120 ft shaft sunk into the ground with sixteen iron pipes driven "one length after another" 300 feet (94.4 m) below the shaft in order for the machine, in Tesla's words, "to have a grip on the earth so the whole of this globe can quiver."

 In June 1902 Tesla started to move his laboratory from Manhattan into a partially completed Wardenclyffe but funding problems continued to plague the project with prospective investors unable or unwilling to invest and a 1903 downturn on Wall Street.
 In May 1905, Tesla's patents on alternating current motors and other methods of power transmission expired, halting royalty payments and causing a severe reduction in the funds he had to put toward the Wardenclyffe Project.
-By 1905-1906 most of the site's activity had to be shut down.
+By 1905–1906 most of the site's activity had to be shut down.
 Attempts to resurrect the project failed and the facility was abandoned, never to become operational.
 In an attempt to satisfy Tesla's debts, the tower was demolished for scrap in 1917 and the property taken in foreclosure in 1922.